 Student Engagement Fellowship

-General Description: Population Connection, a national nonprofit organization working to educate the public about population and related environmental, economic and social issues, seeks candidates for a 6-month, paid fellowship for its Population Education Program (PopEd), January – June, 2023.
+Population Connection seeks candidates for a 6-month, paid fellowship for its Population Education program, January – June, 2024.

-This position will help coordinate our annual international student video contest for grades 6-12.
-Now in its 12th year, the World of 8 Billion contest asks students to create short videos explaining how population growth impacts one of three global challenges and offering an idea for a sustainable solution.
-The topics for the 2023 contest are: climate change, gender equality, and waste.
+This position will help coordinate our annual, international student video contest for grades 6-12.
+Now in its 13th year, the World of 8 Billion contest asks students to create short videos explaining how population growth impacts one of three global challenges and offering an idea for a sustainable solution.
+The topics for the 2023-24 contest are: climate migration, health, and invasive species.
 More information about the contest can be found at https://www.worldof8billion.org/

-- Outreach marketing (video submissions are due late February)
+- Outreach marketing (video submissions are due early March)

 - Creating and revising content for the contest website, including blogs